Overdominance: Polar overdominance

 Polar overdominance is a type of overdominance where either only the paternal or maternal allele is being synthesized in the offspring.
 An example of this was illustrated by a famous ram named Solid Gold and his offspring.
 This ram was known for its callipyge phenotype (pronounced muscular features and hindquarters) caused by a mutated allele, but only 15% of its offspring received these same traits.
 Solid Gold’s offspring only expressed the same callipyge phenotype if they inherited the mutated allele from Solid Gold and a wildtype allele from their mother, which would result in a Cpat/Nmat genotype.
 Offspring with genotypes such as: Cpat/Cmat, Npat/Nmat, and Npat/Cmat did not express the callipyge phenotype.

-Gillespie model
+Gillespie convention

-Population Geneticist John H. Gillespie established the following model:
+Population Geneticist John H. Gillespie established the following convention (which however is not applicable when the homozygotes have equal fitness):

 Where h is the heterozygote effect and s is the recessive allele effect.

 Thus given a value for s (i.e.: 0<s<1), h can yield the following information: